Browser game: Format

 The front end of a browser game is what runs in the user's browser.
 It is implemented with the standard web technologies of HTML, CSS, JavaScript, and WebAssembly.
-In addition, WebGL enables more sophisticated graphics.
+In addition, WebGL and WebGPU enable more sophisticated graphics.
 On the back end, numerous server technologies can be used.
+Many websites such as Newgrounds acted as platforms for hosting browser games.